Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 The Camp Fire 2018 (Picture: ABC7 San Francisco)

 The Camp Fire in 2018 got tons of media coverage.
 It also contributed to 85 deaths, burned 150k+ acres, destroyed whole towns, and polluted the air for a decent chunk of the country.
-(Picture: ABC7 San Francisco)
+(Photo: ABC7 San Francisco)

+Wildfire is always a threat and one that almost everyone should prepare for.
 If you wait until a wildfire is already popping off, you’ve waited too long.

 Pre-Planning Goes a Long Way